mwrnd/innova2_flex_xcku15p_notes/README.md

 * If trying to improve PCIe DMA communication on server class systems with 64GB+ of RAM, explore [hugepages](https://wiki.debian.org/Hugepages) support from the [Linux Kernel](https://www.kernel.org/doc/Documentation/vm/hugetlbpage.txt)
 * [Mipsology's Zebra AI Accelerator](https://www.globenewswire.com/en/news-release/2018/11/08/1648425/0/en/Mipsology-Delivers-Deep-Learning-Inference-at-20X-Speedup-versus-Midrange-Xeon-CPU-Leveraging-Mellanox-SmartNIC-Adapters.html) used to be based on the Innova-2
 * A team associated with [Nvidia Networking](https://developer.nvidia.com/networking/ethernet-adapters) has the [FlexDriver](https://haggaie.github.io/files/flexdriver-preprint-asplos22.pdf) project which can supposedly do direct NIC-to-FPGA Bump-In-The-Wire processing.
 How?
 How do you set up the ConnectX-5 to communicate directly with the FPGA without the Host System as an intermediary?
-* [AWS Vivado 2021.2 Developer AMI](https://aws.amazon.com/marketplace/pp/prodview-53u3edtjtp2fe) provides by-the-hour full licensed access to Vivado
+* [AWS Vivado 2021.2 Developer AMI](https://aws.amazon.com/marketplace/pp/prodview-53u3edtjtp2fe) provides by-the-hour fully licensed access to Vivado
 * [ServeTheHome Forum](https://forums.servethehome.com/index.php?threads/mellanox-innova2-connect-x-5-25gbps-sfp28-and-xilinx-kintex-ultrascale-dpu-250-bestoffer.31993/) post regarding the Innova-2
 * [EEVblog Forum](https://www.eevblog.com/forum/repair/how-to-test-salvageable-xilinx-ultrascale-board-from-ebay/?all) post regarding the Innova-2
 * [nextpnr-xilinx](https://github.com/gatecat/nextpnr-xilinx) project as well as [prjxray](https://github.com/f4pga/prjxray) and [prjxuray](https://github.com/f4pga/prjuray) - not aware of anyone working on this but it is [theoretically possible](https://scholarsarchive.byu.edu/cgi/viewcontent.cgi?article=8746&context=etd) for an FPGA Soft Processor to partially reconfigure its own FPGA